S1L3NTW0LF/SEC-files/README.md

 # SEC Files
-#### Transforms / prepares financial statement data from the Securities and Exchange Commission for machine learning
+#### Transforms / prepares financial statement data from the Securities and Exchange Commission for analysis
 ---

 **DATA** (json files ~1.1G and ~1.2G respectively)